Bus Trip to Intel Village

 This time when he sat down he sat with his hand on top of his thigh.
 She felt his fingers wriggling,

-dancing their way slowly, shyly even, onto her own thigh; felt them twitching towards her jacket so as, she
+dancing their way slowly, shyly even, onto her own neighboring thigh; felt them twitching towards her jacket,

-eventually understood, to pull it farther over her lap.
-She moved about a little in her seat, making it
+tugging at it, pulling it bit by bit over her lap.
+She moved about a little in her seat, making it easier

-easier for him to do so; but she did not help him.
-She could feel his eyes again, darting about in his
+for him to do so; but beyond that she did not help him.
+She could feel his eyes again, darting about in

 His hand moved in long, smooth strokes, first over the top of her thigh, then along the inner part of it,